 The construction industry is on the cusp of a new age, with the advent of fresh and innovative technologies that are revamping the sector.
 Companies today have adapted to this change and are incorporating the latest developments in their services, designs, materials and construction machinery.
-With a strong focus on improving the interiors as well as the exteriors of buildings, organisations thrive to offer the best in class with skillfully planned and executed projects that have significant impacts on modern day living.
+With a strong focus on improving the interiors as well as the exteriors of buildings, organisations thrive to offer the best in class with skillfully planned and executed projects that have significant impacts on modern-day living.

 One of the most remarkable and complex features of a building structure is its cladding.
-It is a decorative covering that envelope an edifice to protect the interior spaces from the surrounding environment.
+It is a decorative covering that envelopes an edifice to protect the interior spaces from the surrounding environment.
 Cladding is the use of one material placed over another which is intended to control the infiltration of weather elements and provide an aesthetic look.
 Exceptionally quick to install, cladding is durable and can last for a very long time if maintained well.

 The primary function is to protect the building from wind, excessive heat and moisture, and ensure the building’s overall thermal performance.
 Cladding is an imperative aspect of construction as it improves the mechanical strength of the building and offers protection from a variety of external elements.
 These structures are more resilient to cracks caused by climate change and the surface acts as a shield forming protection from sunlight, rain, strong winds, humidity and all kinds of pollution.
 It has been used in architecture for a long time and can be made from a wide variety of materials.